AnyChart/docs.anychart.com/Basic_Charts/General_Settings.md

 ## Interactivity

 You can change the default behavior of a chart or a series in AnyChart.
 By default, when a user hovers a point, it is highlighted, and a tooltip is shown; clicking a legend element hides/shows a series it represents, and so on.
-The [Interactivity](../Common_Settings/Interactivity) article explains how to change the defaults and create custom interactivity settings.
+The [Interactivity](../Common_Settings/Interactivity/Overview) section explains how to change the defaults and create custom interactivity settings.

 ## Events